google/differential-privacy/cc/docs/algorithms/bounded-algorithm.md

 builder interface.
 Some Bounded algorithms are constructed using a [`BoundedAlgorithmBuilder`](https://github.com/google/differential-privacy/blob/main/cc/algorithms/bounded-algorithm.h), which is a subclass of [`AlgorithmBuilder`](https://github.com/google/differential-privacy/blob/main/cc/algorithms/algorithm.h).
-Others have buildings which do not inerit from `BoundedAlgorithmBuilder`, but share the same interface.
+Others have builders which do not inerit from `BoundedAlgorithmBuilder`, but share the same interface.

 ## Construction